 In the course of providing support to clients, WLL may also ask for consent to share personal data with other organisations so that we can provide the best support to you.
 For example, this could include housing providers, health agencies, education or any other relevant agencies.
 This will be explained to you at the start of support and you can give or withdraw your consent to share data with other agencies at any time.

-On a rare occasion it may be necessary for us to share personal information without consent if we are required to do so by a court order or if there are other valid reasons, such as the protect a child or adult who is thought to be at risk or to stop a crime.
+On a rare occasion it may be necessary for us to share personal information without consent if we are required to do so by a court order or if there are other valid reasons, such as to protect a child or adult who is thought to be at risk or to stop a crime.
 If this happens, then we will record our reasons for doing it, the information we have shared.
 We will also let you know what we have done, if it is safe to do so.

 We never sell your personal information on to anyone else.